 The Dig_it project will not focus on the quantity of data but rather on the quality of it; trying to exploit the expertise of some of the adoption partners (Marini Marmi, Italy, Subterra Ingegneria, Spain, Tapojarvi and Hannukainen, Finland, Titania AS, Norway) directly involved in this industry, to only select, combine and use the most relevant data.

-Beyond improved efficiency (process optimization, flexibility, cost savings), Dig_it aims to also tackle another major issue affecting the mining industry: the public opinion around the current poor reputation of the industry due to its impact on the environment and on the health of their workers.
+Beyond improved efficiency (process optimization, flexibility, cost savings), Dig_it also aims to tackle another major issue affecting the mining industry: public opinion around the current poor reputation of the industry due to its impact on the environment and on the health of their workers.

 To this purpose, part of the data collected by Dig_it will be presented to the public.
 In order to guarantee their origin, authenticity and integrity, the project will adopt Distributed Ledger Technologies.
 Shared data will prove to the public how the decisions taken by the Dig_it system allow the reduction of CO2 production, water consumption and waste production.

 IOTA will be used as a trust infrastructure for different stakeholders to open up part of their data to the public.
 IOTA Streams will be used to manage and guarantee access to immutable data to specific beneficiaries, including public authorities, the general public etc. IOTA Unique Digital Identity will allow to verify data authenticity.
 The permissionless nature of the IOTA ledger will guarantee data integrity and that no party will control the infrastructure, while its feeless nature will guarantee that such data is always free to access.

 The figure below summarizes the different types of data, technologies and outcome generated by the project and responsible partners.